Creating Arrays

 Parameters:

-• size (int_scalars) – Size of the array (only rank-1 arrays supported)
+• size (int_scalars or tuple of int_scalars) – Size of the array (only rank-1 arrays supported)

 • dtype (all_scalars) – Type of resulting array, default float64